instaclustr/terraform-provider-instaclustr/README.md

 }
 ```

-If you wish to keep secrets in the ENV instead of stored in your main.tf file use the following method:
+If you wish to keep secrets in the ENV instead of stored in your terraform file use the following method:

 In console export the desired variable: